Oklahoma executes Michael Dewayne Smith, convicted of killing 2 people in 2002

 Smith was among 43 prisoners on death row in Oklahoma.
 He was the first executed there this year, and the twelfth since the state resumed capital punishments after a seven-year break in 2021.
 That hiatus came in response to a string of botched lethal injections in 2014 and 2015, particularly the bungled execution of Charles Warner, a former death row inmate who witnesses said suffered excessively in the death chamber.
 It was later discovered that Oklahoma had used an incorrect and unauthorized drug in the lethal injection cocktail used for Warner's execution.

 Oklahoma agreed to pause executions as investigations into what went wrong got underway.
-But the state ultimately resumed an execution schedule in late 2021, months before a federal trial was set to examine its lethal injection protocol.
+But the state went on to resume an execution schedule in late 2021, months before a federal trial was set to examine its lethal injection protocol.
 The state botched its first execution, of former inmate John Grant, by lethal injection upon its return to the schedule.

 Oklahoma adopted its own state policy authorizing capital punishment in 1976, according to the Death Penalty Information Center.
 The first execution did not happen until 1990, and the state has put 123 prisoners to death since then.
 One federal execution has also been carried out in Oklahoma.